-IEEE Project 802 (P802) is a subcommittee of the Institute of Electrical and Electronics Engineers (IEEE) Computer Society responsible for developing standards for Local and Metropolitan Area Networks.
-IEEE P802.11 is the working group within the IEEE P802 subcommittee responsible for the development of standards for RLANs.
-We have recently completed an IEEE Standard (IEEE Std 802.11 - 1997).
-The Joint Technical Committee, JTC1, of ISO/IEC is conducting a ballot on the standard as a Draft International Standard (DIS 802.11).
+IEEE 802 is a subcommittee of the Institute of Electrical and Electronics Engineers (IEEE) Computer Society responsible for developing standards for Local and Metropolitan Area Networks.
+IEEE 802.11 is the working group within the IEEE 802 subcommittee responsible for the development of standards for RLANs.
+We have recently completed an IEEE Standard (IEEE Std 802.11 - 1997) and are working with the Joint Technical Committee JTC1 of ISO/IEC to develop an International Standard 8802-11.
 The standard is for RLANs operating in the 2.4 GHz band.
-We are now working on a significant improvement to the standard which will increase the signaling speed from 2 Mbit/s to 8 Mbit/s or more.
+Within IEEE 802.11, we are now working on a significant improvement to the standard which will increase the signaling speed from 2 Mbit/s to 8 Mbit/s or more.